 15. English Toy Spaniel

-Highlights: Gentle, Reserved, Affectionate
+Highlights: Gentle, Reserved, Loving

 Similar to their Cavalier King Charles cousin, the English Toy Spaniel is a toy companion that’s happiest in the laps of their loving owners.
 However, they’re even more low maintenance than the Cavaliers (in most cases).